quantifyearth/tmf-implementation/docs/runorder.md

 The zips are kept around for archival purposes, due to known difficultly in versioning JRC data, but only the tifs directory is needed from here on.

-We also want to generate the FCC maps.
-This stage is very expensive, but only needs to be done once per year when JRC updates.
+We also want to generate the Finegrain Circular CPC (FCC) maps.
+This stage is very expensive, taking days to run, but only needs to be done once per year when JRC updates.

 ```ShellSession
 python3 -m methods.inputs.generate_fine_circular_coverage --jrc /data/tmf/jrc/tif/products/tmf_v1/AnnualChange --output /data/tmf/fcc-cpcs